Talia Suskauer: Broadway performances: Be More Chill and Wicked

 In 2018, a year after graduating college, Suskauer made her off-Broadway debut at the Signature Theatre in New York City as the female standby and assistant dance captain in Be More Chill.
 The performance was then transferred to the Lyceum Theatre on Broadway in February 2019.
 Suskauer stayed with the production until its closing in August 2019.

-Suskauer auditioned for the role of Elphaba in Wicked in August 2019, shortly after completing her tenure on Be More Chill.
-She was selected after receiving a final callback just one week after her first audition and began touring a week later.
-A TikTok of Suskauer's longtime vocal coach Craig Wich's reaction to the news that Suskauer would be joining the cast went viral.
-Suskauer opened in Las Vegas in September 2019, and toured until March 2020 when the COVID-19 pandemic resulted in a shutdown of live stage performances.
-She reopened the show in Dallas at the Music Hall at Fair Park in August 2021, in the first Broadway touring performance to open since the COVID shutdown began.
-Suskauer performed over 100 shows as Elphaba.
-According to Suskauer, being painted into the makeup for Elphaba was a 15-minute process each night, and her standard warmup consisted of 20-minutes of vocal exercises.
+Suskauer auditioned for the role of Elphaba in Wicked in August 2019, shortly after completing her tenure in Be More Chill.
+She was selected after receiving a final callback just one week after her first audition and joined the national tour in Las Vegas as Elphaba on September 24, 2019, replacing Mariand Torres.
+She performed as Elphaba until March 12, 2020, when the tour temporarily shut down due to the COVID-19 pandemic.
+She reopened the show in Dallas at the Music Hall at Fair Park on August 3, 2021, in the first Broadway touring performance to take place since the COVID shutdown began.
+She played her final performance on tour on March 20, 2022 and was replaced by Lissa deGuzman.

+It was then announced that Suskauer would be transferring to the Broadway production, replacing Lindsay Pearce as Elphaba on May 24, 2022.
+She played her final performance on March 5, 2023, and was replaced by her standby, Alyssa Fox.
+A TikTok of Suskauer's longtime vocal coach Craig Wich's reaction to the news that she would be joining the cast went viral.
+She returned to Wicked for one day only on March 27, 2024 to provide emergency cover for Elphaba and later returned to the production on January 27, 2026 as a temporary standby for Elphaba, standing by for Lencia Kebede and Keri René Fuller before leaving the company on March 15, 2026.

 Suskauer's performances as Elphaba have been received favorably by critics.
 KDHX's Tina Farmer said "Talia Suskauer shines as Elphaba, with beautiful diction and a rich voice that resonates with relatable insecurity and determination."
 BroadwayWorld's Daniel Collins said of Suskauer, "Elphaba may have a magical broom but she's also got a powerful set of pipes, nearly shaking the rafters as Suskauer belts out songs like 'Defying Gravity' and 'No Good Deed,' each ending with a powerful, how-long-can-she-sustain-that-note vocal crescendo."